By Zen Lynch

 New Kingdom (c.
 1567 – 1085 B.C.)

 Egypt was reunited once again thanks to Ahmose I, the first king of the 18th dynasty.
-The country went to establish the world’s first great empire, from Nubia to the Euphrates River in Asia.
+The country went on to establish the world’s first great empire, from Nubia to the Euphrates River in Asia.
 The New Kingdom was notable for the role of royal women such as Queen Hatshepsut (1503 – 1482 B.C.), who began ruling as regent for her young stepson but rose to wield all the powers of a pharaoh!
-The 19th and 20th dynasties, Ramesside period, saw the restoration of the weakened Egyptian empire.
+The 19th and 20th dynasties, the Ramesside period, saw the restoration of the weakened Egyptian empire.
 This weakened state was due to Amenhotep IV, of the late 18th dynasty, undertook a religious revolution where he disbanded priesthoods dedicated to Amon-Re (a combination of the local Theban god Amon and the sun god Re) and forced exclusive worship of sun-god Aton.
-Along his side was famous Queen Nefertiti.
+Along his side was the famous Queen Nefertiti.
 Nefertiti played an important political and religious role in Aton’s worship.
 Nefertiti was depicted as a famous beauty as well as held a role as a living goddess of fertility.
-Upon Ramses II’s line ascent, they saw to an impressive amount of building which included temples and cities.
+Upon Ramses II’s line ascent, they saw an impressive amount of buildings which included temples and cities.
 Ramses II is regarded as one of the most accomplished pharaohs of all time.

 Though the Pyramids of Giza are the iconic symbols of ancient Egypt, we are actually more impressed with the mammoth Great Temple of Ramses II at Abu Simbel, 173 miles south of Aswan and only 22 miles north of the Sudanese border.
-This temple, along with other temples of the Abu Simbel Complex, are part of the UNESCO World Heritage Site known as the Nubian Monuments.
+This temple, along with other temples of the Abu Simbel Complex, is part of the UNESCO World Heritage Site known as the Nubian Monuments.
 Originally, the rock-cut temples were created during the reign of the Pharaoh Rameses II.
 During our time in Egypt, we were absolutely astonished to learn about his innovative leadership, devotion to the craftsmanship/operation of the country, and devotion to his wife, Nefertari!
 The fact that she is displayed and named on the neighboring Temple of Hathor and Nefertari is an astonishing testament to the badass role she played as an empowered woman in the 13th century B.C.

-The temples of Ramses II at Abu Simbel are each fronted by 66-ft. tall colossal statues, and are famed as the most impressive monuments remaining of ancient Egypt.
+The temples of Ramses II at Abu Simbel are each fronted by 66-ft. tall colossal statues and are famed as the most impressive monuments remaining of ancient Egypt.
 Each statue represents Ramses seated on the throne, wearing a double crown of Upper and Lower Egypt.
 Taking around twenty years to build, the temple was only completed around the 24th year of Ramses’ reign.
 At the time, The Great Temple was considered the most beautiful in Egypt—to be completely honest, after our visit, we tend to agree 100%!
-Upon entering, each room descends in size from entrance to back sanctuary, taking on the traditional triangular structure followed by most Egyptian temples.
+Upon entering, each room descends in size from the entrance to the back sanctuary, taking on the traditional triangular structure followed by most Egyptian temples.
 Each small room contains significant pillars that symbolize deified Ramses linked to gods.
 Anticipate dark corners and colossal statues here!

 Third Intermediate Period (c.
 1085 – 644 B.C.)

-The Third Intermediate Period saw important changes in Egyptian politics, society and culture.
+The Third Intermediate Period saw important changes in Egyptian politics, society, and culture.
 Centralized government under the 21st dynasty pharaohs paved the way for the resurgence of local officials, while foreigners from Libya and Nubia grabbed for power themselves which left a lasting imprint on Egypt’s population.
 Under Kushite rule, Egypt clashed with the Assyrian empire.
 In 671 B.C., Assyrian ruler Esarhaddon drove Kushite king Taharka out of Memphis and destroyed the city.
 After Esarhaddon appointed his own local governors and officials, one of them, Necho of Sais; ruled briefly before being killed by Kushite leader Tanuatamun.

 From the Late Period to Alexander’s Conquest (c.
 664 – 332 B.C.)

 The Saite dynasty, starting with Necho’s son as king, Psammetichus, ruled an ununified Egypt for less than two centuries.
 In 525 B.C., Cambyses, king of Persia, defeated the last Saite king at the Battle of Pelusium, and Egypt became part of the Persian Empire.
 In 322 B.C., Alexander the Great of Macedonia defeated the Persian armies and conquered Egypt.
 After his death, Egypt was ruled by a line of Macedonian kings.
-The last ruler of Ptolemaic Egypt–the legendary Cleopatra VII-surrendered Egypt to the armies of Octavian (also known as Augustus) in 31 B.C.
-Christianity became the official religion of the Roman Empire and it’s provinces which included Egypt.
-The conquest of Egypt by the Arabs in 7th century A.D. and the introduction of Islam propelled Egypt towards its modern incarnation and away from the ancient culture.
+The last ruler of Ptolemaic Egypt–the legendary Cleopatra surrendered Egypt to the armies of Octavian (also known as Augustus) in 31 B.C.
+Christianity became the official religion of the Roman Empire and its provinces which included Egypt.
+The conquest of Egypt by the Arabs in the 7th century A.D. and the introduction of Islam propelled Egypt towards its modern incarnation and away from the ancient culture.